eisascience/HISTA/inst/app/UserManual.md

         	This is the 'Main’ tab that HISTA loads.
 On the center top, two information boxes provide available background information for the selected SDA component and gene found in the interactive menu on the left panel of this tab.
 This menu has several parameters to change that alter what is being displayed.

         From top to bottom of the page:
     * In the Inputs sections, the first input allows searching SDA components via a numerical input.
     * In the next box, genes (human symbols e.g. PRM1) can be searched to display the gene's t-SNE projected expression.
 Additionally, HISTA will highlight the components that the gene of interest is mostly found or, in other words, highly loaded.
     * In the next selection, via the radio button provided, it is possible to select which of the pre-processed t-SNE plots are shown (there are four options):
         The batch-removed SDA cell score matrix t-SNE (default).
 This t-SNE was produced on non-batch components of the SDA score matrix i.e., cells by components
         The batch-removed SDA cell score matrix UMAP.
         The pre-SDA DropSim-normalized expression matrix t-SNE.
-This t-SNE was produced on the gene expression matrix normalized by DropSim, which includes a square-root-based transformation. the batch-removed SDA-imputed expression matrix t-SNE.
+This t-SNE was produced on the gene expression matrix normalized by DropSim, which includes a square-root-based transformation.
+        The batch-removed SDA-imputed expression matrix t-SNE.
 As explained earlier, by performing dot-product of the gene loading and cell score matrices, with only the non-batch components, we impute a batch-removed gene expression matrix on which t-SNE was run.
     * The next set of radio buttons is to visualize available metadata such as donors, replicates, conditions, experiments, cell cycle, and cell type (default).
     * The final items in the interactive menu are several buttons to download the top-loaded gene lists for export as well as manual navigation of the SDA components.
-* The figures below the input section from top to bottom include the gene expression, cell score, and metadata 2D projection (t-SNE or UMAP).
+    * The figures below the input section from top to bottom include:
+        The gene expression, cell score, and metadata 2D projection (t-SNE or UMAP).
         The cell score across donors scatter plot, which aids in seeing the selected component’s score distribution
     * The gene ontology (GO) plots proved a pre-computed analysis of the top loaded genes that aid in translating the general signature observed.
     * The chromosome location highlights the loading weight of each gene relative to their position across the chromosomes.
     * At the bottom of this tab, the top loaded positive or negative genes are ranked and listed, but how many are shown can be inputted, with 20 being the default.

 ### Index of Components: